Frequently Asked Questions

 I have my Gun Trust now, what next?

-A: Once you have the docs signed and notarized you may submit a copy of the trust paperwork along with the ATF form 4 or 1 and form 23 (with fingerprint records and photos for each responsible person/co-trustee) to the ATF when you’re ready to arrange for purchase of your NFA item.
+Once you have the docs signed and notarized you may submit a copy of the trust paperwork along with the ATF form 4 or 1 and form 23 (with fingerprint records and photos for each responsible person/co-trustee) to the ATF when you’re ready to arrange for purchase of your NFA item.
 Otherwise there is no other submission of the Trust documents to the ATF.
 Your local Class 3 dealer will be helpful with the paperwork needed.

 Are there any recurring or annual costs to a gun Trust?